francabrera/ibmqx-user-guides/rst/full-user-guide/003-Multiple_Qubits_Gates_and_Entangled_States/002-Entanglement_and_Bell_Tests.rst

 Perfectly reasonable, right?
 However, as you see, :math:`|C|>2`.
 How is this possible?
-The above assumptions must not be valid, and this is one of those astonishing counterintuitive ideas one must accept in the quantum world.
+The above assumptions must not be valid, and this is one of those astonishing counterintuitive ideas necessary to accept in the quantum world.
 Before you launch the scores below, let's try to understand what is happening and how each observable is measured and combined to give :math:`|C|`.